Noli de Castro: Vice presidency (2004–2010)

 In the 2004 Philippine election, de Castro ran for vice president.
 He won by a narrow margin over Senator Loren Legarda, but an electoral protest was filed by the latter.
-The Supreme Court, acting as the Presidential Electoral Tribunal (PET), dismissed the protest.
-He was appointed by President Arroyo as chairman for housing and urban development (HUDCC).
+The Supreme Court, acting as the Presidential Electoral Tribunal, dismissed the protest.
+He was appointed by President Arroyo as chairman of the Housing and Urban Development Coordinating Council (HUDCC).
 As HUDCC Chair, Vice President de Castro also serves as ex officio chairman of the Home Development Mutual Fund (HDMF or Pag-IBIG Fund), the Housing and Land Use Regulatory Board (HLURB), the National Housing Authority (Philippines) (NHA), the National Home Mortgage Finance Corporation (NHMFC) and the Social Housing Finance Corporation (SHFC) as well as ex officio vice chairman of the Home Guaranty Corporation (HGC).
 He has also been designated as concurrent presidential adviser on overseas Filipino workers, as alternate chairman of the National Anti-Poverty Commission, head of the Task Force Against Illegal Recruitment, price monitoring czar and cabinet officer for Regional Development Palawan.

 De Castro was chairman of the Pag-IBIG Fund when the housing scam involving Globe Asiatique (GA) scam took place.
 Throughout his vice presidency, de Castro had minimal limelight and was regarded only as "backup" for the then incumbent party coalition if ever President Arroyo was ousted.